Hearen/LeetcodeInC/README.md

-# LeetcodeInC
+## LeetcodeInC
 All solutions to the problems in Leetcode will be coded in C99 or C++11 enclosed with critical comments.
 And all the solutions will be as much diversified as possible while meantime keep their efficiency and conciseness.

 #### format
-All the solutions will be arranged as the following way displaying the author, e-mail, working time, problem description, the URL of the problem and maybe some brilliant reference for the problem.
+All the solutions will be arranged as the following way displaying the author, e-mail, working time, problem description, the URL of the problem and maybe some brilliant references and then the code along with performance and detailed comments for the problem.

 ```
 /*******************************************